qlova/seed/Readme.md

 ```

-In the same folder, run go build to create an executable of the app that you can run to see the app in action!
+In the same folder, run 'go build' to create an executable for the app, run this to see the app in action!

 ## Widgets and Logic